NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] Type choices are "in ground", "on ground", "above ground", "other", "unknown", or "none".
          If "none" is entered, the simulation will not include a permanent spa.
+         Any other value entered will indicate the presence of a permanent spa; the specific value chosen does not affect the energy model.

 Permanent Spa Pump
 ~~~~~~~~~~~~~~~~~~